Hello! My name is Laura E. Hall

 I’m an artist, writer, puzzle-maker, immersive environment and narrative designer living in Portland, Oregon.
 My work focuses on the playful intersections of arts, culture, and technology, especially in gaming.

-Follow me on the Fediverse and Instagram,
+Follow me on the Fediverse, Bluesky, and Instagram,

 or contact me by email: LEHALL at GMAIL dot COM